vinothrobinson/travel-journal/README.md

 # React Travel Journal

-This is another project that was created through the scrimba React course
+This is another project that was created through the scrimba React course.

+The goal of this project was to create a data driven page in React that populates a page that showcases countries that a user has vistied.